sunmaximus/apollo-express-babel7/README.md

 # Appolo Graqhql implementation

 ## Description
-This is an example of how to run mongodb and apollo(2.0) graphql server with the latets Babel and using express
+This is an example of how to run mongodb and apollo(2.0) graphql server with the latest Babel and using express

 ### To Start the Project
 Assume you are connected to a local mongodb